 Arabic Flagship Program Support

-Funding from the National Security Exchange Program and The Language Flagship enable The University of Texas Arabic Flagship to offer merit-based funding during the academic year for accepted scholars, with additional funding available for the Arabic Flagship Summer Institute.
+Funding from the National Security Education Program and The Language Flagship enable The University of Texas Arabic Flagship to offer merit-based funding for accepted Flagship scholars for intensive summer study at the UT Arabic Summer Institute and for summer and year-long study abroad programs in Meknes, Morocco.

 Eligibility: Undergraduate students admitted to the Arabic Flagship Program.